 Data Science Process

-The Data Science process is a systematic approach to extracting insights from data, encompassing several key stages.
-It begins with problem definition, understanding the business objectives, followed by data collection from various sources.
+The Data Science process is a systematic method to extracting insights from data, encompassing several key stages.
+It begins with problem definition, understanding business objectives, followed by data collection from various sources.
 The Data Scientist predominantly follows the OSEMN framework to solve the problem:

 The Data Scientist collects relevant data from various sources, such as internal or external databases, web servers, social media, or third-party vendors.
 The data can be existing or new, structured or unstructured, depending on the problem.